periyatv-aws/venki/docs/provisioned/sql_perf_observability/index.md

         s
 ```

-**Optional:** Once the performance baseline is understood you can setup alarms against CW metrics when it exceeds the baseline for corrective actions.
+**Optional:** Once the performance baseline is understood you can setup alarms against CW metrics when it exceeds the baseline for corrective actions -test.

 ### Enhanced Monitoring